 Step 2: Loosen and Unthread

 Loosen the shoulder straps using the front length adjusters.
-From the rear, slide the strap tabs out of the current slots.
+From the rear, slide the strap tabs out of their current slots.

 Step 3: Choose the Correct Slot

-Pick the slot that lines up closest with your child’s shoulder height so the webbing routes straight and flat.
+Pick the slot that lines up closest with your child’s shoulder height.
+The webbing should route straight and flat.

 Step 4: Re-thread and Secure

-Feed each shoulder strap tab through the new slot from back to front, ensuring the webbing lies flat with no twists.
-Re-close the rear panel securely.
+Feed each shoulder strap tab through the new slot from back to front.
+Make sure the webbing lies flat with no twists, then close the rear panel securely.

 Step 5: Tighten and Check

-Seat your child, buckle all points, then pull the adjuster strap(s) to remove slack.
-Verify that no webbing can be pinched and that your child can breathe and move comfortably.
+Seat your child, buckle all points, and pull the adjuster strap(s) to remove slack.
+Make sure no webbing can be pinched and that your child can breathe and move comfortably.

 Common Mistakes To Avoid